berthayes/air-quality/README.md

 ### Setup
 Start with [installing Micropython](https://circuitpython.org/board/adafruit_feather_esp32s3_reverse_tft/) on the board.
 This will allow the board to act like a removable drive with a small filesystem.

+At a minimum, plug the sensor in to the board using an I2C connector cable.
+If you're going all the way, print the case and [put it all together](./case/README.md).

 Download or clone this repository.
 With the board plugged in, copy the `lib/` directory and the python scripts to it:
 ```
 cd air-quality